elegasoft/php-wsl-dev/readme.md

 1. Navigate to `` File >> Settings >> Languages & Frameworks >> PHP >> Test Frameworks `` and click on the `` + `` to add a new configuration and, if asked, select PHPUnit by Remote Interpreter.
 2. Select an interpreter from the list.
-3. If you would like to get code coverage find `` Path mappings `` and select the `` ... `` at the end of the line and in the new window ensure that you have again matched the local and remote paths as you did in `` Setting Up the PHP Interpreter ``
+3. If you would like to see phpunit's **code coverage reports** find `` Path mappings `` and select the `` ... `` at the end of the line and in the new window ensure that you have again matched the local and remote paths as you did in `` Setting Up the PHP Interpreter ``
   * A local Path of: ``C:\Users\JohnDoe\Code\Laravel`` should have a remote path of ``/mnt/c/Users/JohnDoe/Code/Laravel `` (note: the paths are case sensitive)
 4. In the PHPUnit Library section select use Composer library and choose the path to your projects remote vendor/autoload.php file (e.g. `` /mnt/c/Users/JohnDoe/Code/Laravel/vendor/autoload.php `` and click on the refresh button to validate the currently installed PHPUnit Version.
 5. In the Test Runner section check the box next to `` Default configuration file `` and click on the `` ... `` and enter the remote path to your projects phpunit.xml file (e.g. `` /mnt/c/Users/JohnDow/Code/Laravel/phpunit.xml ``)